Auburn, California: Demographics

+There were 6,370 housing units at an average density of 887.6 /mi2, of which 6,075 (95.4%) were occupied.
+Of these, 59.5% were owner-occupied, and 40.5% were occupied by renters.

 Arts and culture

 Landmarks

 Auburn is home to Placer High School, which is one of the oldest high schools in California.

-Local dentist Kenneth H. Fox's colossal sculptures are located throughout the town.
-The statues chronicle Auburn's history, such as a middle-aged Claude Chana gold panning in the nearby American River, and a Chinese laborer building the Transcontinental Railroad.
+Colossal sculptures are located throughout the town; the statues chronicle Auburn's history, such as a middle-aged Claude Chana gold panning in the nearby American River, and a Chinese laborer building the Transcontinental Railroad.